KianBahasadri/bahasadri.com/docs/features/home/FEATURES.md

 -   Agent responds with yandere personality traits
 -   Conversation persists during the session

+### Randomly Generated Welcome Message

+The hero section displays a randomly selected welcome message from a pre-generated list of yandere-themed greetings.
+Each time a user visits or refreshes the home page, they see a different message, adding variety and personality to the landing experience.
+Messages are styled with terminal/cyberpunk effects including glitch animations and glowing text shadows, matching the overall aesthetic of the page.

 ## User Workflows

 ### Browsing Available Tools